 Located just 70 kilometers off Cagliari, the region’s capital, Costa Rei welcomes you with a picture-perfect landscape of white powder sand and crystal blue waters that are so typical of Sardina.

-The Scoglio di Peppino beach is renowned for its spectacular coral reefs as well as the nearby cuisine at Costa Rei.
+The Scoglio di Peppino beach is one of the best beaches in Sardinia, and is renowned for its spectacular coral reefs as well as the nearby cuisine at Costa Rei.
 So after you explore the amazing colors and hues of the sea and enjoy the local wildlife out among the reefs while snorkeling, diving or taking a boating trip during the day, you can spend the evening relaxing in one of the charming restaurants or trattorias in Costa Rei that serve tasty local dishes.

 Praia de Falesia, Portugal